galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >
 > 1. Take the LOs you created
 > 2. Consider if your LOs are SMART
->
->    If any of them do not meet the SMART criteria, try revising them as
+> 3. Try to revise any of them that do not meet the SMART criteria as
 >    follows:
 >
 >    1. Select an active verb that can (in principle) be observed & assessed